Built-in Interactive Dashboards

 Assigning report data sources

-Click the Data Sources button to select a report data source.
-Start by adding your primary Salesforce object — such as Accounts — which becomes the root data source.
+Click the Data Sources button in the navigation rail to open the report data source panel.
+Click the Add button and select your primary Salesforce object — such as Accounts — which becomes the root data source.

 You can select what fields to include in the report by clicking the checkbox.